-The annual incentive bonus plan for 2007 was consistent with the Company's bonus plan for 2006, with the financial target matrix updated for new net sales and EBIT targets for 2007.
-The matrix expressed a range of targets for total net sales (ranging from \$1.040 billion to \$1.077 billion) and EBIT (ranging from \$217 million to \$245 million) as established by the Compensation Committee.
-At the time the Compensation Committee established the targets for the Company goals component for 2007, the Compensation Committee believed that these targets were commensurate with the long-term growth objectives of our business and reflected a performance that would require strong operating execution.
-Our Compensation Committee considered the target levels for 2007 to be challenging for executives to achieve and believed that they required our management to significantly increase the Company's net sales and EBIT from 2006.
-During 2007, the Company achieved net sales of \$1.1 billion and EBIT of \$243.4 million.
-As a result, each Named Executive Officer received 192% of the targeted Company goals component.
+For Named Executive Officers, except Mr. Sarvary, the annual incentive bonus plan for 2008 was consistent with the Company's bonus plan for 2007, with the financial target matrix updated for new net sales and EBIT targets for 2008.
+The matrix expressed a range of targets for total net sales (ranging from \$1.195 billion to \$1.286 billion) and EBIT (ranging from \$269.5 million to \$310 million) as established by the Compensation Committee.
+At the time the Compensation Committee established the targets of the Company goals component for 2008, the Compensation Committee believed that these targets were commensurate with the long-term growth objectives of our business and reflected a performance that would require strong operating execution.
+Our Compensation Committee considered the target levels for 2008 to be challenging for executives to achieve and believed that they required our management to significantly increase the Company's net sales and EBIT from 2007.
+During 2008, the macroeconomic environment deteriorated significantly, and the Company achieved net sales of \$928 million and EBIT of \$132 million.
+As a result, none of the Named Executive Officers, except for Mr. Sarvary, received a bonus payout based on the targeted Company goals component.